ruairitobrien/ruairitobrien-blog/src/render/posts/introduction-to-kubernetes.html.md

 Note, these instructions should work the same whether you are using GCP or minikube.

-Code for that is here https://github.com/ruairitobrien/hello-kubernetes-world
+Code for that app is here but nothing interesting there really https://github.com/ruairitobrien/hello-kubernetes-world

 ```
 kubectl run hello-kubernetes --image ruairitobrien/hello-kubernetes-world:latest
 ```

-You should usually specify a version number there but ':latest' will do for this tutorial.
+You should usually specify a version number so you have a history of deployed versions that you can switch to if needed but ':latest' will do for this tutorial.

 You should see

 ```